AndrewParker770/Automatic-Videography-of-Audio-Tracks-of-Songs/README.md

 #### Project Information

-This was created as part of a Level 4 project at the University of Glasgow.
+This prototype was created as part of a Level 4 project at the University of Glasgow.

 Created by: Andrew Parker & Debasis Ganguly